Platforms and Disciplines→

 The grant is open to all CHED-recognized HEIs.
 The grant will be disbursed to the institution, not the individual.
+While all HEIs may participate, there are key requirements for the Lead HEI in the proposal.
 Please refer to Section IV: Eligibility.

 Will there be another round of call for proposals?

-Depending on the availability of the funding for research during this K to 12 Transition Period, there may or may not be another round of call for proposals.
+Depending on the availability of the funding for research during this K to 12 Transition Period, there may or may not be another round of call for concept papers.
 As such, all HEIs are encouraged to take advantage of this current opportunity.